MWL91/behat-presentation/README.md

   Shiver me timbers: I can rent a car if i have 18yo
-    Gangway! there is a "Tabaluga Dragon", that was born in 1997-10-04 Aye there is a "Minion", that was born in 2015-06-26 Blimey!
+    Gangway! there is a "Tabaluga Dragon", that was born in 1997-10-04 Blimey!
 "Tabaluga Dragon", wants to rent a car
-    Aye "Minion", wants to rent a car
-    Let go and haul "Tabaluga Dragon" will be able to rent a car Avast!
-"Minion" will be not able to rent a car
+    Let go and haul "Tabaluga Dragon" will be able to rent a car
 ```

-Now we have our first scenario, so it's time to write some code!

 ## Stage 3 - finally write some code

-This may be a little boring, because we didn't write even line of code yet.
+As you can see, we spend some time for writing scenarios, but we didn't write any code yet.
 Yes, and it's good approach!
 First, you need to define what you want to achieve, then you should write real code.

-Behat works great, when you don't feel the reason for using TDD.
+This is like TDD but also you don't need to write test for code, that is not yet created.
-Now you don't need to use non-existing classes, to define system expectations - you can use human language.
+You don't need to use non-existing classes, to define system expectations - you can use human language.
+BDD makes you better developer.
+You have to first understood customer needs, then you are allowed to build solution.

-Using our feature file, we are able now to generate code to test.
+Let's write some code.
+Using our feature file, we are able to generate code to test.
 Type `vendor/bin/behat`, then select FeatureContext, and you will see generated test methods:

 ```